pnidl/home-manager/README.md

 ![Context diagram](./documentation/diagrams/img/HomeManagerContext.png)

 ## Containers
+__TODO__: add event sourcing technologies - Kafka + MongoDB
 The prototype version of Home Manager uses pretty straightforward three tier architecture.
 All data are:
 * stored in the PostgreSQL database
-* retrieved, processed and provided via REST API by JEE7 based Backend server and
+* retrieved, processed and provided via REST API by Karaf based Backend server and
 * displayed by Angular2 based single-page UI application.

 ![Containers diagram](./documentation/diagrams/img/HomeManagerContainers.png)

 ## Components
-High level components of the system are feature oriented.
+__TODO__: rework for NoSQL and event based approach (get rid of the ugly diagram) High level components of the system are feature oriented.
 For the prototype, almost all features are entity based.

 ![Containers diagram](./documentation/diagrams/img/HomeManagerComponents.png)